Corporate Governance-Risk Management

 Laser Tek Patent Achievements in the Past 3 Years

-• Rapid optical path switching architecture for cutting low dielectric constant (Low-K) wafer materials.
+• Rapid optical path switching architecture for cutting Low-K wafer (Invention).

-• Rapid cutting optical path architecture for cutting low dielectric constant wafer materials (invention).
+Rapid optical path architecture for cutting Low-K wafer (Invention).
+Laser rapid drilling device (Invention).

 Mainland China

-• Laser clock modulation spectral cutting processing module.
+• Laser clock modulation and beam splitting cutting module.

-• UV laser processing method and structure for copper coils.
+• UV laser processing method and structure for copper coil.

-• Laser etching method for thinning copper coils.
+• Laser etching method for thinning copper coil.

 Laser Tek Patent Achievements in the Past 3 Years